sai35-git/ERROR-MATRIX/README.md

 * **Fix:** Ensure you serve the repository using a local web server instance (`npx serve .` or `python -m http.server`) as detailed in the **Quick Start** section.

 ### Sync Latency Actions
 The monitoring dashboard uses a live local state fallback system.
-If the remote MongoDB ingestion layer goes offline, the frontend safely handles the disconnection gracefully using structured `try/catch` runtime locks and notifies the user via an active warning banner in the console logs instead of crashing the shell wrapper.​
+If the remote MongoDB ingestion layer goes offline, the frontend safely handles the disconnection gracefully using structured `try/catch` runtime locks and notifies the user via an active warning banner in the console logs instead of crashing the shell wrapper.